Reflection: Day End & Kindness

 Now there is light, the brown Earth bright

-And on all things old, the setting sun shines
+, and on all things old, the setting sun shines

-2 replies on “Reflection and Dusk (Poem)”
+2 responses to “Reflection and Dusk (Poem)”